-ORDINANCE 2017 - 42
+ORDINANCE 2018 - 45

-AN ORDINANCE OF NASSAU COUNTY, FLORIDA REZONING APPROXIMATELY 196.79 ACRES OF REAL PROPERTY LOCATED ON THE NORTH AND SOUTH SIDES OF WILLIAM BURGESS BLVD.
-BETWEEN HARTS ROAD AND U.S.17 FROM INDUSTRIAL WAREHOUSE (IW) TO PLANNED UNIT DEVELOPMENT (PUD), CREATING A NEW PUD TO BE KNOWN AS "NASSAU CROSSING"; PROVIDING FOR FINDINGS; AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE AMENDING ORDINANCE NO. 2017-42.
+WHICH REZONED AND RECLASSIFIED PROPERTY TO A ZONING CLASSIFICATION OF PLANNED UNIT DEVELOPMENT (PUD) KNOWN AS "NASSAU CROSSING": MODIFYING THE PRELIMINARY DEVELOPMENT PLAN; MODIFYING THE PUD CONDITIONS: PROVIDING FOR FINDINGS: AND PROVIDING AN EFFECTIVE DATE.

-WHEREAS, Beacon Street LLC is the owner of one parcel comprising +/-196.79 acres identified as Tax Parcel # 42-2N-27-000-0003-0060 by virtue of Deed recorded at O.R.
-1798, page 352 of the Public Records of Nassau County, Florida; and

-WHEREAS, Beacon Street LLC has authorized Gregory E. Matovina to file Application R17-011; and

-WHEREAS, the Nassau County Planning and Zoning Board, after due notice conducted a public hearing on December 5, 2017 and voted to recommend approval of R17-011 to the Commission; and

-WHEREAS, taking into consideration the above recommendations, the Commission finds that such rezoning is consistent with the 2030 Comprehensive Plan and the orderly development of Nassau County; and

-WHEREAS, the proposed PUD amendment complies with the underlying Future Land Use Map (FLUM) designation of Medium Density Residential (MDR), Commercial (COM) and Conservation (CSV I); and

-WHEREAS, the Board of County Commissioners held a public hearing on December 11, 2017; and

-WHEREAS, public notice of all hearings has been provided in accordance with Chapters 125 Florida Statutes and the Nassau County Land Development Code.

-NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, AS FOLLOWS:
+- WHEREAS, the Board of County Commissioners adopted Ordinance 2017-42 on December 11, 2017 creating the "Nassau Crossing PUD"; and - WHEREAS, Patriot Ridge LLP is the owner of one parcel comprising +/-196.79 acres identified as Tax Parcel # 42-2N-27-000-0003-0060 by virtue of Deed recorded at O.R.
+2183, page 228 of the Public Records of Nassau County, Florida; and - WHEREAS, Patriot Ridge LLP has authorized Gregory E. Matovina to file Application R18-016; and - WHEREAS, the Nassau County Planning and Zoning Board, after due notice conducted a public hearing on November 8, 2018 and voted to recommend approval of R18-016 to the Commission; and - WHEREAS, taking into consideration the above recommendations, the Commission finds that such rezoning is consistent with the 2030 Comprehensive Plan and the orderly development of Nassau County; and - WHEREAS, the proposed PUD amendment complies with the underlying Future Land Use Map (FLUM) designation of Medium Density Residential (MDR), Commercial (COM) and Conservation (CSV I); and - WHEREAS, the Board of County Commissioners held a public hearing on November 26, 2018; and - WHEREAS, public notice of all hearings has been provided in accordance with Chapters 125 Florida Statutes and the Nassau County Land Development Code. - NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, AS FOLLOWS: